Introduction to

 The present building of All Saints' dates from the late 15th century, and you can read about it in Hugh Smith's history on other pages.
 The tower and its peal of 10 bells receive special mention, as do Hannah More and John Locke.

-The interior of the church was re-ordered in 1999.
-You can see the improvements to the vestry, pulpit, sanctuary, lectern.
+The interior of the church was re-ordered in 1999 - you can see the improvements to the vestry, pulpit, sanctuary, lectern - and again in <2016-17>

-Ringing practice is on Thursday evenings, choir practice on Fridays at 7.30pm for seniors and juniors.
+Ringing practice is on Thursday evenings, choir practice on Wednesdays at 7.30pm for seniors and juniors.